Farm & Garden Classes

 10 a.m. – noon

-Isabel Barkman is a local gardening expert and has been a member of the California Rare Fruit Growers, Inc., since 1991.
-She is a former volunteer with the UCCE Orange County Master Gardener program.
-She has presented at numerous plant and gardening events and is a volunteer at the South Coast Research and Extension Center in Irvine.
-She also volunteers at Centennial Farm, focusing on caring for various fruit and deciduous trees.
+Isabel Barkman is a local gardening expert and has been a member of the California Rare Fruit Growers Inc. since 1991.
+A former volunteer with the UCCE Orange County Master Gardener program, Barkman has presented at numerous plant and gardening events and volunteers at the South Coast Research and Extension Center in Irvine.
+She also contributes her expertise at Centennial Farm, caring for a variety of fruit and deciduous trees.

 Tools & materials: